 On Thursday 7 November 1918, what US Army Intelligence called a “False Report of Signing of Armistice” spread from Paris to other parts of France and other Allied countries, provoking peace celebrations by millions of people four days before the real Monday 11 November Armistice was signed and ended the Great War.
 Those 7 November events are known as the False Armistice and the date as False Armistice Day, particularly in the United States.

-According to the few, rather brief references to it, Britain was hardly affected by the False Armistice because cautious newspapers held back from reporting the 7 November armistice news.
-For instance, Arthur Hornblow, a former American Army G-2 (SOS) intelligence officer, wrote in a 1921 magazine article that, although the news arrived in London the British papers, “with one unimportant exception”, doubted its credibility and refused to print it.1 Many years later, historian Stanley Weintraub stated that the news “seeped into military camps” in Britain but the London press “prudently sat on it”.2 And, more recently, Nicholas Best observed that the false news “leaked out” but only “a few people in Britain exulted”.3 Such assessments, however, are mistaken: the false armistice news spread throughout Britain and caused widespread peace celebrations.
+In the small number of rather brief references to it, Britain was hardly affected by the False Armistice because cautious newspapers held back from reporting the 7 November armistice news.
+For instance, Arthur Hornblow, a former US Army G-2 (SOS) intelligence officer, wrote in a 1921 magazine article that, although it reached London the British papers, “with one unimportant exception”, doubted its credibility and refused to print it.
+1 Many years later, historian Stanley Weintraub stated that it “seeped into military camps” in Britain but the London press “prudently sat on it”.
+2 And, more recently, Nicholas Best observed that it “leaked out” but only “a few people in Britain exulted”.
+3 Such assessments, however, are mistaken: the false armistice news travelled throughout Britain and caused widespread peace celebrations.

 This account of Britain’s False Armistice is drawn largely from newspaper items published (for the most part) between 6–9 November 1918.
-Little seems to have been written about it in other sources of historical information, either at the time or later.
-Indeed, the 11 November Armistice completely overshadowed it, leaving it to be quickly forgotten about, and virtually excluded from the nation’s historical record of events during the last few days of the Great War.4
+Little seems to have been written about it in other historical sources, either at the time or later, most likely because the 11 November Armistice completely overshadowed it, leaving it to be quickly forgotten and virtually excluded from the nation’s historical record of the last few days of the Great War.
+4

 THE IMMEDIATE CONTEXT, 6-7 NOVEMBER